gsoft-inc/github-guidelines/README.md

 # Guidelines

+You'll find below a few guidelines to follow when contributing to a Github repository in GSoft organization.

 ## Github Account

 GSoft doesn't have any specific requirements regarding which account you use to contribute to any of the organization repository.
 You can use your personal account or create a new account related to GSoft.